lvgl/lvgl/docs/details/base-widget/styles/style-properties.rst

 margin_right
 ~~~~~~~~~~~~

-Sets the margin on the right.
-The object will keep this space from its siblings in layouts.
+Sets margin on the right.
+Widget will keep this space from its siblings in layouts.

 .. raw:: html